-Much like South Africa, many surfers cancel New Zealand from surf destinations because it's too far and cold.
-But the cold argument doesn't apply to Northland, where clean, warm subtropical waters bathe both sides of the peninsula, which is set up to receive 300 ° swells.
-From SSW to SE, the swells hit numerous beaches, points and reefbreaks, which are not crowded.
+Many surfers cancel New Zealand from surf destinations because it’s too far and cold.
+The cold argument doesn’t apply to Northland, where you can find clean, warm subtropical waters in both sides of the peninsula, which is set up to receive 300 ° swells.
+From SSW to SE, the swells hit numerous beaches, points and reefbreaks, which aren’t crowded.
 Northland is relatively narrow and at the narrowest point it takes less than 1 hour to drive from the east to the west coast.
-The Twin Coast Discovery Highway leads to the best surfing destinations so cruising with a motorhome or van is perfection.
-That's why you can't miss our surf trip proposal in New Zealand!
+The Twin Coast Discovery Highway leads to the best surfing destinations, so cruising with a motorhome or van is perfection.
+That’s why you can’t miss our surf trip proposal in New Zealand!

-Piha is NZ's most famous surf beach, 40km from the town of Sail, this black sand beach, with its steep cliffs and majestic Lion Rocks, has a truly impressive scenery in front of it.
+Piha is the most famous surf beach in New Zealand, 40km from the town of Sail, this black sand beach, with its steep cliffs and majestic Lion Rocks, has a truly impressive scenery in front of it.
 The back of the beach is covered by the Waitakere Ranges, a protected park of subtropical forest accessible via numerous paths.
 When the swell is small, you can find good surfing conditions at Big Beach in North Piha .
-Another crowded beach is Muriwai beach , where the waves break thanks to sandbars shaped by the currents.
-Big SW swells can create quality right hand waves like in Kirra (best with low tide coming in) … but that's rare.
+Another popular beach is Muriwai beach , where the waves break thanks to sandbars shaped by the currents.
+Big SW swells can create quality rights like in Kirra (best with low tide coming in) … but that’s rare.

-Waipoua Reef can be reached with an hour's walk from the Wairau river.
+Waipoua Reef can be reached with an hour’s walk from the Wairau river.
 These isolated rights are excellent challenge waves suitable only for experienced and skilled surfers in big wave riding.
-Also on the west side is Pines , a very impetuous wave with strange cover-up sections in smaller waves.
+Also on the west side there is Pines , a very powerful wave with strange cover-up sections in smaller waves.
 Continuing south we find Mukie 1 and Mukie 2 : both with fast and tubing waves, but the former slightly better in low tide conditions.
-Close to Ahipara are Peacks and Wreck Bay , two left points separated from each other.
-The first can be reached with a difficult row and is recommended for experienced surfers, while the second is closer and is perfect for beginners.
-All spots are offshore with all variations of the S winds but suffer from strong currents.
+Close to Ahipara there are Peacks and Wreck Bay , two left points separated from each other.
+The first can be reached with a difficult row and it is recommended for experienced surfers, while the second is closer and it is perfect for beginners.
+All spots are offshore with all variations of the S winds but there are strong currents.
 90 Mile Beach is one of the most pristine beaches on earth.
-Watch out for the soft sand, driving over them with a 4WD could be crucial!
+Watch out for the soft sand, driving a 4WD could be crucial!
 Small swells with NE winds create good conditions.
 Scott Point at the end of 90 Miles is one of those magnet-swells suitable for well-equipped adventurers and surfers.

-Many surfers check out Henderson Bay , a reef-strewn beachbreak that delivers fast (even tubing) rides in both the inside and middle line-up (works very frequently).
-Similar but less constant, is Taupo Bay : a series of large and powerful peaks, with the addition of some quality right swells from NE.
-The Bay of Island region works well with all swells from E. Beautiful Elliot Bay has clean beachbreaks, even when the whole coast is flat.
+Many surfers check out Henderson Bay , a beachbreak full of reefs that delivers fast (even tubing) rides in both the inside and middle line-up (works very frequently).
+Similar but less constant, is Taupo Bay: a series of large and powerful peaks, with the addition of some quality right swells from the northeast.
+The Bay of Island region works well with all swells from the east.
+Beautiful Elliot Bay has clean beachbreaks, even when the whole coast is flat.
 A swell from SE is the signal for Whananaki North , where long lefts are formed with medium-low tide that often give very pleasant sessions (tends to close-out with more than 2m).
-To surf with good rights, look at the mouth of the river, here is Pataua Bar , but remember that the quality of the wave depends on the flow of the river and the NE swell.
+To surf with good rights, look at the rivermouth, here there is Pataua Bar , but remember that the quality of the wave depends on the flow of the river and the NE swell.
 Difficult take-offs and tubes – only recommended for experienced surfers.

 Tariff per person, starting from: